Biofrontiers-ALMC/palmer-zinc-cell-cycle/README.md

 System Requirements
 ===================

-* Compiled and tested with MATLAB R2019a, R2017b on Windows 10 64-bit
+* Compiled and tested with MATLAB R2017b and R2019a on Windows 7 and Windows 10 (64-bit).

 Installation Guide
 ==================